cbourdage/Respond.to/README.md

 Respond.to
 ==========

-Javascript api to better manage javascript with the use of media queries.
-The current implementation uses window.matchmedia object to addListeners based on the media queries.
-When pushing new media queries onto the Respond.to callback stack make sure, for the time being, the 'if' statement is the default desktop view (this is to support ie8).
+Lightweight javascript api to better facilitate and manage javascript for responsive development with the use of media queries.

 Dependencies